β

 The documentation

 Design systems are an essential tool for creating consistent and cohesive user experiences across digital products.
 They provide a set of guidelines, components, and patterns that help teams collaborate effectively and build products faster.
-At Userlane we document the design system by using Supernova, a design system management platform that allows teams to organise and share their design assets and components.
+At Userlane, we document the design system using Supernova, a design system management platform that allows teams to organize and share their design assets and components.

 β

-Basically when we start documenting a component, we usually start by collecting some part of content in other Design systemβs documentations.
-This help us to find some inspirational resources and to ensure that we have cover all the aspects of the components/foundations we wanted to cover.
+Basically, when we start documenting a component, we usually begin by collecting content from other design system documentations.
+This helps us find inspirational resources and ensures that we have covered all the aspects of the components and foundations we want to address.

 β